 - Chocolate chips and blueberries may seem like an odd combination, but my son introduced it to me and turns out, it's delicious!
 I even bought a chocolate bar with blueberries from Ikea last week.
 Surprisingly delicious!
 Simply reduce the blueberries to ¾ cup and add ¾ cup chocolate chips to the flour mixture and mix and bake per the recipe.

 It's really easy to make these muffins like the ones you get at a bakery — big enough for a filling breakfast.
 Try using these 6 cup muffin pans and scoop batter evenly between all 6 cups.
-Increase the bake time to 425 degrees F for 8 minutes and 350 degrees F for 15 minutes, checking center for doneness with a toothpick or fork.
+Increase the bake time to 425°F for 8 minutes and then reduce heat to 350°F for 15 minutes, checking center for doneness with a toothpick or fork.

 More quick and simple muffin recipes